-“Signs associated with ethylene glycol toxicity include loss of coordination, vomiting, and an increase in heart rate.
+“Primary signs associated with ethylene glycol toxicity include loss of coordination, lethargy, vomiting, and an increase in urination and heart rate.
 The last stage of this toxicity is kidney failure and death,” says Dr. Biehl.

 For questions regarding how to properly dispose of antifreeze, call your local sewage treatment plant to determine local regulations regarding disposal in the sewage system.
 Another option is to take antifreeze to an automotive shop for disposal, as they collect large amounts they have specific disposal regulations and practices, although they may charge a disposal fee.

 Propane or kerosene space heaters can also pose a threat to animals that are confined to a garage.
-If these heaters are not working properly, they may release carbon monoxide, a deadly gas that is color and odorless.
+If these heaters are not working properly, or are placed too close to a wall such that they do not have proper ventilation, they may release carbon monoxide, a deadly gas that is colorless and odorless.
 They should be used only in a room that is well ventilated, never in a closed garage.

 An animal exposed to carbon monoxide in a confined space will exhibit drowsiness, weakness, and a lack of coordination.
 Treatment includes getting the animal to a well-ventilated area and providing oxygen.
 If treatment is not administered quickly, the animal will fall into a coma and eventually die.